J.P. Morgan Chase Brokerage Rating

 - Aggressive Growth

-ESG stands for environmental, social, and governance-focused strategies, also known as socially-responsible investing.
+The ESG option is for environmental, social, and governance strategies, better known as socially-responsible investing.

 Margin